 Then we have Tudorbethan & Victorian buildings (like the hotels that I mentioned for afternoon tea) that reminded me of the British colonization of the country; the buildings always have a white exterior with refined and luxurious details.

 Another heritage of the country is the Grecian-Spanish style heritage house and shops that could be seen anywhere in the country since before World War II.
-The two-story-high houses are remained and restored (re-painted with eye-catching bright colors) in the country that combined both Chinese and European traditions.
+The two-story-high houses are remained and are restored (re-painted with eye-catching bright colors) in the country that combined both Chinese and European traditions.
 Many of the Hong Kong / Chinese movies that took place in the 40-60s were shot in Malaysia in these buildings to portray the “old times”.

 Best architecture in Malaysia